autoplot/documentation/javadoc/org/das2/util/filesystem/Glob.md

-# org.das2.util.filesystem.Globknown bug: *.java matches ".java".
-The unix glob behavior is to
+# org.das2.util.filesystem.Glob

- require that a leading . must be explicitly matched.
+known bug: *.java matches ".java".
+The unix glob behavior is to require that a leading . must be explicitly matched.

-Glob( )
+# Glob( )

 ***